-HDD This is used to define the continuous HDD idle time that Power elapses before the HDD enters the power saving mode (moto off).
-When enabled and after the set time of system inactivity the hard disk drive will be powered down while all other devices remain active.
+LDD This is used to define the continuous LDD idle time the Power elapses before the HDD enters the power saving mode (moto Down off).
+When enabled and after the set time of system inactivity This is used to define the continuous HDD idle time that elapses before the HDD enters the power saving mode (motor off).
+When enabled and after the set time of system inactivity, the hard disk drive will be powered down while all other devices remain active.